5 Substitutes for Garam Masala (Plus a Recipe)

 Some recipes are hotter than others, but all have a flavor combination that is aromatic and rich rather than spicy.
 This Indian spice blend is worth adding to your spice cabinet!

-Here are the best alternatives to use in place of garam masala.
+Here are some great alternatives to use in place of garam masala.
 Some of these are common ingredients or common spices, and some may be new to you.

 1. Curry powder